stefatoustella/The_Linux_Programming_Interface/README.md

 # The Linux Programming Interface

 This repository contains code examples and exercises from "The Linux Programming Interface" by Michael Kerrisk, a comprehensive guide to Linux and UNIX system programming.
+This is a working repository implementing various Linux system programming concepts.

 ## About the Book